 - 3.Optimistic closure, such as ‘something I learned today’

-These practices provide concrete examples of what SEL looks like in practice for both students and adults, and give a good idea of the supportive environment such activities can foster.
+These practices provide concrete examples of what SEL looks like in practice for both students and adults, and demonstrates the supportive environment that such activities can foster.
 They also give your school community an immediate starting point for introducing SEL to the classroom and other school settings.

 To accompany the Playbook and the full School Guide, CASEL’s Quick Start Timeline gives you a good idea of how to get started with SEL implementation at your school over a 12-month period.
 At each stage in the process, it includes links to resources to help guide you through the actions to take for each step, from exploring the schoolwide SEL indicators in Month 1 to sharing learning and planning for the next year in Months 11 and 12.